Near-deterministic loading of optical tweezer arrays via repulsive barricade potentials: Abstract

 \section{Abstract}

 Optical tweezers are a powerful tool for creating defect-free arrays of atoms and molecules, enabling advances in quantum simulation, computation, and precision metrology.
 However, the achievable array size is limited by the initial loading fraction, typically $50\,\%$ for atoms and $35\,\%$ for molecules.
 Here, we propose a general scheme for enabling multiple loading cycles by protecting trapped particles using a repulsive barrier.
-We show that collision-limited lifetimes of particles in protected tweezers can reach hundreds of milliseconds, allowing loading probabilities of $82\,\%$ for molecules and $94\,\%$ for atoms after four loading cycles.
+We show that collision-limited lifetimes of particles in protected tweezers can exceed one second, leading to filling fractions of over $80\%$ after four loading cycles.
 Combined with existing rearrangement techniques, this approach enables efficient unity filling of tweezer arrays and provides a scalable pathway towards larger quantum technology platforms.